Remigijus Žemaitaitis: Antisemitism

 Following the 2024 Lithuanian parliamentary election, the decision of the victorious Social Democrats to invite Dawn of Nemunas into the new ruling coalition provoked local and international backlash focusing on Žemaitaitis' past statements.
 Politicians in the United States, Germany, Poland, and Israel criticised the decision to include Dawn of Nemunas, as did civil society groups and protesters in Lithuania. Žemaitaitis reacted by claiming that the international reactions had been instigated by his political opponents.
 He also sent a letter to ambassadors of NATO and EU countries, as well as Israel, stating that he is not anti-Semitic, simply critical of Israel's actions, and that he believes in equality and human dignity.
 In the letter he mentioned that he had met with the Jewish community in Kaunas during the campaign to express his regret and respect.

 In October 2025, amid protests against Dawn of Nemunas among the Lithuanian cultural sector, Žemaitaitis accused protest leader and former culture minister Arūnas Gelūnas of organizing a coup and of being Jewish, calling him "Aaron Gelbach".
 Gelūnas decried these remarks as antisemitic and denied having Jewish ancestry, providing a photograph of his grandparents sitting with a Catholic priest.
 The Lithuanian police opened a pre-trial investigation into Žemaitaitis for incitement to hatred.

+In December 2025, Žemaitaitis was convicted of making antisemitic remarks and fined 5,000 euros ($5,800).
+In July 2026, the Lithuanian Court of Appeal upheld Žemaitaitis' conviction for inciting hatred against Jews and grossly trivialising the Holocaust.
+The court also increased the fine that was imposed on him to €10,000.